-How John Krasinski Convinced Emily Blunt to Star in ''A Quiet Place''
+How John Krasinski Convinced Emily Blunt to Star in A Quiet Place II

 Despite A Quiet Place's huge success in 2018—making a whopping $340.9 million at the box office—John Krasinskiwas reluctant to write and direct a sequel.

 Speaking exclusively with E!
-News during Sunday's premiere of A Quiet Place 2 in Manhattan, the 40-year-old actor and filmmaker shared that his wife Emily Blunt shared the same reservations when Paramount, the studio responsible for the first film, reached out to pitching a sequel.
+News during Sunday's premiere of A Quiet Place II in Manhattan, the 40-year-old actor and filmmaker shared that his wife Emily Blunt shared the same reservations when Paramount, the studio responsible for the first film, reached out to pitching a sequel.

 However, after some back and forth between the two—the former The Office alum changed his mind a short time thereafter.